Tugdual-G/TrimeshViewer/README.md

 ## Viewer for triangular mesh .ply files
 __A small project to learn c++.__
-The program can parse .ply files for triangular mesh, and plot the data.
+The program can parse .ply binary files triangular mesh, and render them.

 __Capabilities:__
 - flat shading and smooth shading